The Little Squares of Life

 You Can Help

 Ask how you can help.
-Do they need children care?
+Do they need children’s care?
 A meal or a ride?
-Is there some spot that you can be the hands and feet of Jesus for that person.
-Send them Scripture through text or fb messaging.
+Is there some spot where you can be the hands and feet of Jesus for that person?
+Send them Scripture through text or FB message.
 Take the sin out of social media and interject Jesus all over it!